mschwehl/matrosdms/README.md

 __contribution is welcome__

-## Status: currently moving the code to github, take a look the next days
+## Status: currently moving the code to github, take a look at the betaversion :-)